priya121/contact_management/README.md

 Create
 ------

 Selecting 1 takes you to the create a contact screen that allows you to create a new contact.
-After being prompted to enter the relevant fields a new contact will then added to the file loaded by the Contact Persister, so that you can search for it later via the other subscreens.
+After being prompted to enter the relevant fields a new contact will then added to the file loaded by the Contact Persister class so that you can search for it later via the other subscreens.

 View
 ----